-Keenetic supports network backup Time Machine for Apple computers running Mac OS X 10.5 or later when USB drives are connected.
+Keenetic routers support Time Machine network backup on USB drives for Apple computers running Mac OS X 10.5 or later.

-First, follow the 'Apple network (shared access to files)' instructions to access USB drive files from Mac OS X.
+First, follow the 'AFP server (shared access to files)' instructions to access USB drive files from Mac OS X.

-In the 'Users' section, select the users you want to allow access to the USB drive files or create user accounts with access rights to the drives by clicking the 'Create user' button.
-For more information on how to differentiate user access to folders, see 'Folder permission control on a USB drive'.
+In the 'Users' section, select the users you want to allow access to the USB drive files or create user accounts with the rights to access the drives by clicking the 'Create user' button.
+For more information on differentiating user access to folders, see 'Folder permission control on a USB drive'.
 If necessary, you can enable the 'Anonymous access' option.
-In this case, all users on the local network will have full access rights without authorization.
+In this case, all users on the local network will have full access rights without authentication.

-In the window that opens, enter the local Keenetic address in the 'Server Address' field in the afp://ip address format (in our example it is afp://192.168.18.1).
+In the window that opens, enter the Keenetic router's local address in the 'Server Address' field in the afp://ip address format (in our example afp://192.168.18.1).
 Then click 'Connect'.

-Enter the name and password of the Keenetic account that is granted access and click 'Connect'.
+Enter the name and password of a Keenetic account that has the access and click 'Connect'.

-Once connected, the Finder file manager window will open, where you will see the connected share with the previously specified name in the Keenetic.
+Once connected, the Finder file manager window will open, where you will see the connected shared folder with the name previously specified in the Keenetic settings.

 Click on the 'Apple' icon and select 'System Preferences'.